San Miniato, Tuscany White Truffle Festival:

 Next door to the wine was the focal point of the event.
 A collection of perhaps, 10 or 12 local truffle suppliers.
 They assured me the truffles were all collected locally.
 Each of the plates of truffles was covered with a glass dome, which the sellers removed so that we could smell the truffles and, in my case attempt to take a decent photograph!

 The larger truffles are more prized.
 And, while it is possible to preserve black truffles, white truffles need to be eaten fresh.
 One of our friends from Tuscany Now the people who provided us with a home for the week and who rent luxury villas in Tuscany told us that the local trick was to slice white truffle and freeze it between layers of butter.
 But, it isn’t sold that way and we didn’t learn about that till after the festival.
-So, instead of fresh truffle, I bought white truffled lardo (!) and some white truffle pasta sauce.
+So, instead of the fresh truffle, I bought white truffled lardo (!) and some white truffle pasta sauce.
 Both of which I am really looking forward to trying.
-As it happens The Hedonist DID indulge in a truffle for our supper, which we ate shaved over gnocchi with just a little butter.
+As it happens my companion DID indulge in a truffle for our supper, which we ate shaved over gnocchi with just a little butter.
 Very delicious but perhaps just a little hedonistic at 28euros for enough for 3 people!
 To eat a white truffle, you simply rinse it quickly under cold water, then clean it with a soft brush and then shave it or grate it, over hot pasta and serve.
 Black truffle needs to be cooked, usually gently fried in butter and can also be preserved.

 After wine and truffles, what next?